moorepants/eme185/content/pages/instructor-guide.rst

 - [Instructor] Update the course website and schedule.
 - [Instructor] Setup the Canvas website.
 - [Instructor] Invite EFL staff to present during one of the lectures.
+- [Lead TA] Copy over previous Canvas content to the new site.

 Week 1
 ^^^^^^